-(4) During the period of oversight, the commission shall review and approve that qualified city's 4-year financial plan required by section 4t of the home rule city act, 1909 PA 279, MCL 117.4t.
-A 4-year financial plan described in this subsection shall be submitted at least 100 days prior to the commencement of a Rendered Thursday, October 30, 2014 Page 3 Michigan Compiled Laws Complete Through PA 323 of 2014 qualified city's fiscal year.
+(4) During the period of oversight for a qualified city, the commission shall review and approve that qualified city's 4-year financial plan required by section 4t of the home rule city act, 1909 PA 279, MCL 117.4t.
+A 4-year financial plan described in this subsection shall be submitted at least 100 days prior to the commencement of a qualified city's fiscal year.
 The commission shall approve or disapprove the 4-year financial plan within 30 days of receipt.
 If disapproved, the commission shall provide rationale in writing for disapproval and a qualified city shall submit a revised plan within 15 days that comports with the commission's rationale for rejection.
 The commission shall approve or disapprove that revised plan within 15 days.
 The commission may also require adjustments to the financial plan to modify expenditures to satisfy debt service, adjust projected revenues to comply with financial controls or accounting practices, and reduce expenditures to conform to consensus revenue estimates if required in section 7 to comply with the provisions of section 4t of the home rule city act, 1909 PA 279, MCL 117.4t.
 If the qualified city fails to submit an acceptable financial plan, the commission may adopt and impose upon the qualified city a financial plan satisfying the requirements of this act and section 4t of the home rule city act, 1909 PA 279, MCL 117.4t, until that time as the qualified city submits an acceptable financial plan.

-(5) Subject to a plan for adjustment and any collective bargaining agreements still in effect, the commission shall establish and maintain programs and requirements for the responsible fiscal management of that qualified city.
+(5) Subject to a plan for adjustment and any collective bargaining agreements still in effect, the commission shall establish and maintain programs and requirements for the responsible fiscal management of that qualified city or qualified school district.
 The commission's programs and requirements shall include all of the following: